 The holes in the cards are also slightly smaller than the standard cards.
 This helps to keep the warp threads in alignment while weaving, as there is less play in the warp.

-You may now purchase the Paivatar Tablet weaving cards and other weaving supplies directly from my Web Shop
+You may now purchase the Paivatar Tablet weaving cards and other weaving supplies through my Etsy and EBay shops.

 Another style of band that I weave are woven using tablets or cards.
 The tablets usually have 3-6 holes and the warp yarn is threaded through.
 Complex patterns can be woven by twisting or turning the cards in different directions.
 The end of the warp can be tied to a post, a table leg, and is woven backstrap style.
 The warp can also be wound onto a small loom that helps control the tension while weaving.